DocumentationBook/SphinxDocumentation/tutorial/graphics/plantuml.rst

 Setup
 =====

 PlantUML is a Java package that you need to install on your computer.
-The installation process depends on your Operating System.
+The installation process depends on the operating system installed on your computer.
 You can find the most convenient way at the `PlantUML <https://plantuml.com/>`_ official site.
 This package requires the Graphviz package, so you need to install it too if you didn't do it yet.
 For example, on Mac, you can use Homebrew package manager::

    $ brew install graphviz
    $ brew install plantuml

-The ``sphinxcontrib-plantuml`` package is available in the Github `sphinx-contrib <https://github.com/sphinx-contrib/plantuml>`_ repository.
+The ``sphinxcontrib-plantuml`` Python package is available in the Github `sphinx-contrib <https://github.com/sphinx-contrib/plantuml>`_ repository.
 Use the following steps to set it up: